Supercontinent: Cycles

-Supercontinents and volcanism
+Volcanism

 The causes of supercontinent assembly and dispersal are thought to be driven by convection processes in Earth's mantle.
 Approximately 660 km into the mantle, a discontinuity occurs, affecting the surface crust through processes involving plumes and superplumes (aka large low-shear-velocity provinces).
 When a slab of the subducted crust is denser than the surrounding mantle, it sinks to discontinuity.
 Once the slabs build up, they will sink through to the lower mantle in what is known as a "slab avalanche".
 This displacement at the discontinuity will cause the lower mantle to compensate and rise elsewhere.
 The rising mantle can form a plume or superplume.

 Besides having compositional effects on the upper mantle by replenishing the large-ion lithophile elements, volcanism affects plate movement.
 The plates will be moved towards a geoidal low perhaps where the slab avalanche occurred and pushed away from the geoidal high that can be caused by the plumes or superplumes.
 This causes the continents to push together to form supercontinents and was evidently the process that operated to cause the early continental crust to aggregate into Protopangea.

 Dispersal of supercontinents is caused by the accumulation of heat underneath the crust due to the rising of very large convection cells or plumes, and a massive heat release resulted in the final break-up of Paleopangea.
 Accretion occurs over geoidal lows that can be caused by avalanche slabs or the downgoing limbs of convection cells.
 Evidence of the accretion and dispersion of supercontinents is seen in the geological rock record.

 The influence of known volcanic eruptions does not compare to that of flood basalts.
 The timing of flood basalts has corresponded with a large-scale continental break-up.
 However, due to a lack of data on the time required to produce flood basalts, the climatic impact is difficult to quantify.
 The timing of a single lava flow is also undetermined.
 These are important factors on how flood basalts influenced paleoclimate.